-- ✓ Location: Coastal townships of the Dry Arch of Panama. - ✓ Beneficiaries: Coastal communities with greater vulnerability.
+- ✓ Location: Coastal townships of the Dry Arch of Panama.
+Chitré, Parita, Aguadulce, Natá, Antón and Chame districts. - Beneficiaries: Coastal communities with greater vulnerability...
+Incorporation of women as beneficiaries, especially in homes where the woman is the head of the family.

-- ✓ Objectives: Strengthen adaptation and improve resilience of the livelihoods of vulnerable coastal communities through diversification, nature-based solutions and the incorporation of efficient and low-cost technology. - ✓ Inter-institutional coordination: with government entities responsible for each matter: Ministry of Agricultural Development, Panama Aquatic Resources Authority and Panama Tourism Authority. - ✓ Applicable technical standards: National Climate Change Plan for the Agricultural Sector of the Republic of Panama and Action Plan for Food and Nutrition Security 2030.
+- Objectives: Strengthen adaptation and improve resilience of the livelihoods of vulnerable coastal communities through diversification, nature-based solutions and the incorporation of efficient and low-cost technology. - ✓ Inter-institutional coordination: with government entities responsible for each matter: Ministry of Agricultural Development, Panama Aquatic Resources Authority and Panama Tourism Authority. - Applicable technical standards: National Climate Change Plan for the Agricultural Sector of the Republic of Panama and Action Plan for Food and Nutrition Security 2030.
 Law 46 of August 31st of 1999.
 That rules the apiarian activity.
-Resolution No 025 -CNTA 2018 "By which it is recommended to the Ministry of Environment the approval of the technical rule for the apiarian improvement and development." to establish beneficiaries of the Law No 25 of June 4 of 2001, Executive Order No. 11. of February 5 of 1997.
+Resolution N° 025 -CNTA 2018 "By which it is recommended to the Ministry of Environment the approval of the technical rule for the apiarian improvement and development." to establish beneficiaries of the Law N° 25 of June 4 of 2001, Executive Order No. 11. of February 5 of 1997.
 By which it is regulated the Single Window, for the procedure of concession requests, certifications and permissions for the development of apiarian activities, Law 24 of June 4, 2001, modified by the Law 20 of February 22, 2018 that adopts measures to support the agricultural producers affected by adverse weather conditions and other contingences, creates the Special Fund for Contingency Credits and the Law 204 of March 18, 2021, rules and incentives activities as aquaculture, sport fishing, industrial and handcrafted according to the international standards and the most advanced technologies.